kondurianusha/webtrekk-android-sdk/README.md

 ## Getting Started

-1. Open project in Android Studio by specifying SDKTest as targed folder.
+1. Clone source code and open project in Android Studio
 1. Compile and run.

-SDKTest is Android application project that include WebtrekkSDK project as well.
+sdk_test is test application, webtrekk_sdk is library.

 ## Deployment